-- 98. The determination of the performance thresholds 1 (see paragraph 14c) is based on fixed networks with fibre roll out up to the multi-dwelling building and on the in-building cable infrastructure the following technologies are considered (see paragraphs 30 and 37): - a.
-G.fast on (usual) twisted pair; and - b.
+- 98. The determination of the performance thresholds 1 (see paragraph 14c) is based on fixed networks with fibre roll out up to the multi-dwelling building and on the in-building cable infrastructure the following technologies are considered (see paragraphs 30 and 37): - G.fast on (usual) twisted pair;30 and a. - b.
 The most advanced DOCSIS technology (e.g. DOCSIS 3.1) on coax cable (shared medium). - 99.
-The determination of the performance thresholds 2 (see paragraph 14d) is based on mobile networks with fibre roll out up to the base station (see paragraph 31) and the most advanced 5G technology in terms of aggregated radio channel bandwidth, MIMO, modulation etc. (see paragraph 37c). - 100.
-Therefore, data were collected based on the following questionnaires: - a.
-Questionnaire for fixed network operators with fibre to the building (FTTB) and G.fast on the in-building copper twisted pair (at least pilot/field trial); - b.
-Questionnaire for operators of a hybrid fibre coax (HFC) network with fibre rolled out up to the building and DOCSIS on the in-building coax network; and - c.
-Questionnaire for 5G mobile network operators.
+The determination of the performance thresholds 2 (see paragraph 14d) is based on mobile networks with fibre roll out up to the base station (see paragraph 31) and the most advanced 5G technology in terms of aggregated radio channel bandwidth, LTE Advanced (4G) with carrier aggregation and MIMO31, modulation etc. however, considers only carrier aggregation with the highest aggregated spectrum and MIMO with the highest number of parallel data streams deployed in a mobile network (see paragraph 37c). - 100.
+Therefore, data were collected based on the following questionnaires:32 - Questionnaire for fixed network operators with fibre to the building (FTTB) and G.fast on the in-building copper twisted pair (at least pilot/field trial); - b.
+Questionnaire for operators of a hybrid fibre coax (HFC) network with fibre rolled out up to the building and DOCSIS on the in-building coax network; and - Questionnaire for 5G mobile network operators with LTE Advanced.
+C.